yvelikova/axway-open-docs/content/en/docs/cass_admin/cassandra_bur.md

 ## Which data keyspaces to back up?

 These procedures apply to data in API Management and KPS keyspaces only.

 You must first obtain a list of the keyspace names to back up.
-API Management keyspaces may have a custom name defined, but are named in the format of `<UUID>_group_[n]` by default.
+API Management keyspaces may have a custom name defined, but they are named in the format of `<UUID>_group_[n]` by default.
 For example:

 ```
 x9fa003e2_d975_4a4a_a27e_280ab7fd8a5_group_2p_2
 ```

-{{% alert title="Note" %}}
 All Cassandra internal keyspaces begin with `system`, and should not be backed up using this process.
-{{% /alert %}}

 You can do this using `cqlsh` or `kpsadmin` commands:

 ### Find keyspaces using cqlsh